followanalytics/request_exception_handler/README.md

 monkey-patch for the request parameter parser to allow more flexibility when an invalid request body is received.

-Tested on 4.x and 3.x but it should still work on Rails 2.3 and 2.2.3 as well.
+Version 0.6.0 drop support for XML and Rails 3 and 2

+Tested on 5.x and 4.x.
+Please use gem 0.5.0 for compatibility with Rails 3.X and 2.x.

 [![Build Status][0]](http://travis-ci.org/#!/kares/request_exception_handler)